 It is true what some people say, that ‘life is not a bed of roses.’
 Hard times are a part of our existence on earth.

-Learning how to maintain good mental health during hard times will determine the quality of your life.
+Learning how to maintain good mental health during hard and challenging times will determine the quality of your life.

-Many people in our hospitals are those who have allowed hard times to wreck their health.
+There are many people in our hospitals today who have allowed hard times to wreck their health.

 According to Dr. Alexis Carlyle, people who do not know how to deal with their worries die young.

-As the world grapples with one hard time after another, learning to practice helpful mental health tips is paramount.
+As the world grapples with one hard time after another, learning to practice good mental health is paramount.